spatools/appdays2014/README.md

-# TechDays 2014 - SPA
+# AppDays

-TechDays 2014 - SPA is a demo application showed at Microsoft TechDays 2014.
+AppDays SPA is a demo application showed at AppDays 2014 conference.

 This document explain how to develop and build this application.